Added and dropped courses may be completed by advisors during the course’s add/drop period. Please note that the add/drop period varies by course.

-The “W” will not influence the quality point ratio for the semester.
+A “W” or “AW” will not influence the grade point average for the semester.
 However, withdrawing from courses could affect a student’s eligibility for financial aid.
-Students who receive financial aid should always consult the financial aid officer before withdrawing from a course.
+Students who receive financial aid should always consult their financial aid officer before withdrawing from a course.
+Withdrawn courses are subject to the refund policies of the Business Office.
+Withdrawing from a course, regardless of the circumstances, does not result in a tuition refund of any amount.